gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/03_Powershell_Files/setup.md

 <h2> DMZ_Server_Trace_file_mover.ps1</h2>
 Copies XEL files from DMZ/SQL Auth server to your Central Server's import folder (d:\traces by default)<br>

-* Alter the Source location:
+* Alter the Source location for the XEL files from each remote server:
 <pre>
 $SourceFolder='K:\traces\'
 </pre>